simb0/phpPM/README.md

 phpPM is a lightweight private messaging library

 phpPM based on threads.
-Each new message starts a thread in which the conversation(between two usern) runs ;)
+Each new message starts a thread in which the conversation(between two user) runs ;)

 Features:
 - Uses PDO